erinvdoyle/flowerfarm/README.md

 - The landing and Vist pages feature flip cards which function as expected, performing a horizontal flip across the y axis on hover.

+  - The links on the flipside of the landing page cards work properly and lead to the page listed.

 - The newsletter signup box on the Visit page requires an email address to be entered on submission.
 The user data is collected and correctly routed to the Code Institute form dump.

 <p align="center">